DeeJayCar/DS201-Covid_Happy-Project/Markdown File.md

 ![](Heatmap%20of%20Correlations%20(2021).png)

-The individual years do not present a much different picture than the holisitc view, unfortunately.
-While happiness and covid do not appear to have a meangingful connection on a global scale in this dataset, we still seek to provide insights for government officials that can be useful in improving the well-being of their citizens.
-To this end, we continue by exploring the qualities that impact happiness within the World Happiness Report datset.
+The individual years do not present a much different picture than the holistic view, unfortunately.
+While happiness and COVID-19 do not appear to have a meaningful connection on a global scale in this dataset, we still seek to provide insights for government officials that can be useful in improving the well-being of their citizens.
+To this end, we continue by exploring the qualities that impact happiness within the World Happiness Report dataset.
 By seeing what makes a country happier, other countries may be able to mirror these general guidelines in order to collectively increase happiness and make the “insignificant” difference “significant” even in trying times.